JapaneseJLPT

 each time; every

-Ichijikan goto ni kyūkei o torimasu.
+Ichijikan goto ni yasumimasu.

 I take a break every hour.

-Kisetsu goto ni fukusō o kaemasu.
+Kisetsu goto ni fuku o kaemasu.

-I change my clothing with each season.
+I change my clothes with each season.

 9